cyb0rgdoll/easyzsh/README.md

 # Compilation flags
 # export ARCHFLAGS="-arch x86_64"

-# Set personal aliases, overriding those provided by oh-my-zsh libs,
-# plugins, and themes.
-Aliases can be placed here, though oh-my-zsh
-# users are encouraged to define aliases within the ZSH_CUSTOM folder.

 # For a full list of active aliases, run `alias`.
 #
 # Example aliases